STM32H750B Discovery Kit

 STM32H750B board comes with a prebuilt thermo demo binary.
 You can find it in the

-See Flashing Instructions for ST boards section on how to flash the device.
+See Bootloader Flashing Instructions for ST boards for instructions on how to flash the bootloader (required for STM32H750B) and Flashing Instructions for ST boards on how to flash an application binary to the device.

 By default, the output of